nick-mcdonald-dtnb/Jamf-iOS-App-Info-Tool/README.md

-### Speacial thanks to sveinbjornt and his work on Platypus ( Which is used here to turn the .sh Bash script into an easy to use Mac application)
+Thanks to sveinbjornt and his work on Platypus ( Which is used here to turn the .sh Bash script into an easy to use Mac application)
 Check out platypus [here](https://github.com/sveinbjornt/Platypus)